dmcgits/dmcgits.github.io/mds/GPR103/week6_notes.md

 Imagine having to code all this from the button perspective, each button needing four references to the keys.
 Then imagine if there were 16 or 128 keys.

 ### Throwing an event

+Buttons have my TriggerMoveEventOnClick Component.
+I should have called it MoveRequesterClickable maybe.

 ```cs
 // I make a component to put on my buttons.
 Nothing special,